apache/tvm/docs/dev/relay_intro.rst

 One thing we want to highlight in the above code -- is that we explicitly constructed an Add node with both input point to ``%1``.
 When a deep learning framework evaluates the above program, it will compute the nodes in topological order, and ``%1`` will only be computed once.
-While the this fact is very natural to deep learning framework builders, it is something that might surprise a PL folk in the first place.
+While this fact is very natural to deep learning framework builders, it is something that might surprise a PL folk in the first place.
 If we implement a simple visitor to print out the result and treat the result as nested Call expression, it becomes ``log(%x) + log(%x)``.